-Lincoln FC "The [Finance] Committee shall consider any or all municipal questions for the purpose of making reports and recommendations to the Town, and in - = - - 13.00 particular shall perform the following duties: 1) It shall prepare and submit the Annual Budget for consideration at the Annual Town Meeting" Medfield BOS/TA "The Selectmen shall prepare the annual budget for all offices and departments for which they are responsible.
+Lincoln FC "The [Finance] Committee shall consider any or all municipal questions for the purpose of making reports and recommendations to the Town, and in particular shall perform the following duties: 1) It shall prepare and submit the Annual Budget for consideration at the Annual Town Meeting" Medfield BOS/TA "The Selectmen shall prepare the annual budget for all offices and departments for which they are responsible.
 They shall assemble a budget, consisting of requests for expenditures and supporting material for all offices, departments, boards, commissions, and committees in the executive branch of Town government as set forth in this Article."
-"The Town Administrator shall: Assist the Selectmen with their budgetary responsibilities by assembling the budget requests of all departments into a unified document, by informing the Selectmen of unusual budgetary matters that require their attention, by preparing for the approval of the Selectmen a long-range Town fiscal plan that sets forth anticipated operating and capital expenditures, and by performing at the request of the Selectmen special studies and analyses of the costs and benefits of Town North Andover TM programs." "[The Town Manager] shall: Assemble, prepare, and present to the Board of Selectmen all annual operating and capital budgets of the town and be responsible for the development and annual revision of the capital improvements program."
-North Reading TA "[The Town Manager] shall prepare and submit to the Selectmen the annual budget and capital program for the departments under his jurisdiction; he shall also receive and consolidate into the comprehensive budget the annual budgets and capital programs for the School Committee and Planning Commission."
+"The Town Administrator shall: Assist the Selectmen with their budgetary responsibilities by assembling the budget requests of all departments into a unified document, by informing the Selectmen of unusual budgetary matters that require their attention, by preparing for the approval of the Selectmen a long-range Town fiscal plan that sets forth anticipated operating and capital expenditures, and by performing at the request of the Selectmen special studies and analyses of the costs and benefits of Town programs."
+North TM "[The Town Manager] shall: Assemble, prepare, and present to the Board Andover of Selectmen all annual operating and capital budgets of the town and be responsible for the development and annual revision of the capital improvements program."
+North TA "[The Town Manager] shall prepare and submit to the Selectmen the annual Reading budget and capital program for the departments under his jurisdiction; he shall also receive and consolidate into the comprehensive budget the annual budgets and capital programs for the School Committee and Planning Commission."
 Scituate TA "The town administrator shall prepare and submit the annual budget as provided in article 6."
 Sharon FD/TA "[The Director of Municipal Finance] shall be specifically responsible in conjunction with the Town Administrator for the Annual Budgeting process."
 Sudbury TM "Such functions shall include, but are not intended to be limited to, the following: (a) to prepare and submit, after consultation with all town departments, an annual operating budget and capital improvement program for all town departments."
 Wayland FC "The Finance Committee shall prepare the omnibus operating budget of the Town and submit it at the annual Town meeting."
-Westford TM "The financial management powers, duties and responsibilities of the town manager shall include but not be limited to the following: (a) to prepare and submit, after consultation with all town departments an annual operating budget and capital improvements program for all town departments;" Westwood TA "The powers and duties of the town administrator shall include, but not be limited to, the power or duty to: prepare, in consultation with the director of municipal finance, and submit an annual operating budget and capital improvement plan as provided in section 9-3-1 of this charter"
+Westford TM "The financial management powers, duties and responsibilities of the town manager shall include but not be limited to the following: (a) to prepare and submit, after consultation with all town departments an annual operating budget and capital improvements program for all town departments;" Westwood KEY: TM = To TA "The powers and duties of the town administrator shall include, but not be limited to, the power or duty to: prepare, in consultation with the director of municipal finance, and submit an annual operating budget and capital improvement plan as provided in section 9-3-1 of this charter" The powers and duties of the town administrator with the director of municipal finance, and submit an annual operating budget and capital improvement plan as provided in section 9-3-1 of this charter"